teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 The type `char_t` can be any unsigned integer type.

-The DFA's initial state is always the first one.
+The DFA's start state is always the first one.

 A state's edges end when the next state's edges begin, or at the end of the edges if this is the last state.
 If a state and all states after it do not have any edges, its `firstEdge` field MUST be equal to the number of edges in the DFA plus one.